plotly/plotly.github.io/_posts/plotly2/2016-07-22-how-to-style-your-plot.md

  - title: Traces
    sub-steps:
-    - copy: "The 'Traces' section displays the attributes of the values and/or labels of your chart.
+    - copy: "The 'Traces' tab is a section to edit style attributes of the charts' values or data.
 For basic plots such as line and scatter, this is where you change the color and thickness of your lines.
 You can also play with the color, diameter and symbol of your points."
       img: "![Traces line and scatter](../static/images/styling-and-customizing-graphs/style-traces-line.gif)"
     - copy: "Your lines don't have to plain straight ones!
 Click on the TYPE dropdown to see the different dashes to spruce up your plot.
 The same can be done in a contour plot."
       img: "![Traces dashes](../static/images/styling-and-customizing-graphs/style-traces-dashes.gif)"
     - copy: "If you're working with a bar chart or histogram, this is where you can change the size and spacing between each bar, as well as the bin size (the width of each bin on the number line) of your histogram.
 The two images below are examples of this."
       img: "![Traces bars](../static/images/styling-and-customizing-graphs/traces-bars.png)"
       img: "![Traces histogram](../static/images/styling-and-customizing-graphs/traces-histogram.png)"
-    - copy: "For maps, contour plots and choropleths, this is where you'll find the colorscale.
+    - copy: "For plots that contain a colorscale (i.e. contour plots, heatmaps, choropleth maps, and 3D charts), this is where you'll find it.
 The heatmap has a 'Smoothing' option, which will create a continuous heatmap instead of color blocks."
       img: "![Traces smoothing](../static/images/styling-and-customizing-graphs/style-smoothing.gif)"
     - copy: "Plotly is all about interative charts, so you can hover over the plot to see the values of that plot.
 Depending on what values you want to appear when you hover, can click on the 'X', 'Y', 'Z' or ‘Name' under 'Values Shown on Hover'."
       img: "![Hover values](../static/images/styling-and-customizing-graphs/values-on-hover.png)"

  - title: Layout
    sub-steps:
     - copy: "The 'Layout' area is where you choose your colors, text position, or typeface.
-Certain colors and typeface are only available with a PRO subscription, so click [here](https://plot.ly/products/cloud/) to upgrade!"
+Certain colors and typeface are only available with a PRO subscription; click [here](https://plot.ly/products/cloud/) to upgrade!"
     - copy: "The 'Canvas' tab is the background of your plot.
 You can change the width and height of your plot, as well as the background color."
       img: "![Canvas](../static/images/styling-and-customizing-graphs/style-canvas-.png)"
     - copy: "When you click on the background color field, this is what appears."